Hardwood Floors In Kitchens - Pros & Cons

 Are there any advantages?
 With most prefinished floors you'll be dealing with micro bevels that can catch dirt opposed to a smooth sanded and finished floor.

 Aluminum oxide type finishes applied in factory controlled settings with prefinished hardwoods will be more durable in regards to actual wear ability, but not damage protection.
 On site finishes in terms of impact resistance are basically similar with the exception of a moisture cured urethane.

 Moisture is always a concern when using hardwoods in these areas.
 As mentioned numerous times on our site, prevention is the key.
 For kitchens, utilize area rugs near all water sources.
 If you should live in an older home it may be wise to call in a plumber to check or update any older plumbing connections.

 Easiest Floor To Fix?

 Some folks think ahead of time.
 What kind of floor would be easier to get repaired should we have any water damages or major dents that require spot replacements?
 Many would think floating floors, but that's not necessarily the case unless we're referring to a lock and fold type.
-Easiest would be any prefinished nailed or stapled floor providing you have left over material that matches the color.
+Easiest would be any prefinished nailed floor providing you have left over material that matches the color.